$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Related Works

-\subsection{Distributed Pose Graph Optimization}
+\subsubsection{Distributed pose graph optimization}

-PGO\cite{Rosen2019SESync,briales2017cartan}, derived from the factor graph\cite{dellaert2017factor}, is one of the key techniques for simultaneous localization and mapping (SLAM), and is generally used for re-localization\cite{qin2017vins, mur2015orb} and dense mapping\cite{reijgwart2020voxgraph}.
-When researchers turned their attention to multi-robot collaboration, the PGO approach was naturally introduced in CSLAM as well\cite{cunningham2010ddf, cunningham2013ddf, michael2014collaborative}.
-Early attempts at PGO in CSLAM were accomplished by solving the pose graph problem using a centralized server\cite{michael2014collaborative}.
-However, centralized PGO suffers from scalability and communication issues in swarm robot systems.
-The first distributed SLAM approach, DDF-SAM, was proposed by Cunningham et al.\cite{cunningham2010ddf}.
-It uses a constrained factor graph, as does its improved version DDF-SAM2\cite{cunningham2013ddf}.
-However, both methods keep a neighborhood graph on each agent and optimize it on each agent, which wastes computational resources and lacks scalability.
+Pose graph optimization (PGO)\cite{Rosen2019SESync,briales2017cartan}, a technique derived from factor graph theory\cite{dellaert2017factor}, is crucial in SLAM for re-localization\cite{qin2017vins, mur2015orb} and dense mapping\cite{reijgwart2020voxgraph}.
+When SLAM expanded to multi-robot collaboration, PGO was naturally incorporated\cite{cunningham2010ddf, cunningham2013ddf, michael2014collaborative}.
+Initial PGO applications in CSLAM utilized centralized servers to solve the pose graph problem\cite{michael2014collaborative}, but faced scalability and communication challenges in swarm robot systems.
+Cunningham et al. proposed the first distributed SLAM method, DDF-SAM\cite{cunningham2010ddf}, using a constrained factor graph, a concept further refined in DDF-SAM2\cite{cunningham2013ddf}.
+Nevertheless, these methods maintain a neighborhood graph on each agent, leading to computational inefficiencies and scalability issues.

-Real progress on DPGO started with the Distributed Gauss-Seidel (DGS) approach proposed by Choudhary et al.\cite{choudhary2017distributed}.
-In this method, the PGO problem is first transformed into a linear problem and then solved in a distributed manner using the Gauss-Seidel method\cite{bertsekas1989parallel}.
-Later, the ASAPP method, based on distributed gradient descent, was proposed by Tian et al.\cite{tian2020asynchronous}.
-It can be seen as a distributed and asynchronous version of Riemann gradient descent\cite{boumal2020introduction}.
-The highlight of that work is that it was the first to take communication into account and deliver an asynchronous DPGO approach.
-The subsequent work of Tian et al.\cite{tian2021distributed} introduces the DC2-PGO method using the Distributed Riemann-Staircase method , which is a certifiably correct DPGO method.
-The above DPGO methods are currently used in several practical SLAM systems, including DOOR-SLAM\cite{lajoie2020door}, which utilizes DGS, and Kimera-multi\cite{tian2022kimera}, which uses DC2-PGO.
+Significant advancements in distributed pose graph optimization (DPGO) began with Choudhary et al.'s distributed Gauss-Seidel (DGS) approach\cite{choudhary2017distributed}.
+This method transforms the PGO problem into two linear problems, which are then distributedly solved using the Gauss-Seidel technique\cite{bertsekas1989parallel}.
+However, this method struggles with unfavorable convergence at high noise levels and necessitates synchronous operation.
+Later, the ASAPP method, based on distributed gradient descent, was proposed by Tian et al.\cite{tian2020asynchronous}, functioning as a distributed and asynchronous version of Riemann gradient descent\cite{boumal2020introduction}.
+This work was notable for being the first to incorporate communication considerations, introducing an asynchronous DPGO approach.
+Tian et al.'s subsequent work\cite{tian2021distributed} introduced the DC2-PGO method using the Distributed Riemann-Staircase, a certifiably correct DPGO approach.
+These DPGO methods have been incorporated into various practical SLAM systems, such as DOOR-SLAM\cite{lajoie2020door} that utilizes DGS, and Kimera-multi\cite{rosinol2020kimera, tian2022kimera} which employs both ASAPP and DC2-PGO.